 - Nutritional: A deficiency of certain nutrients in your diet can cause hair loss over time.
 While correcting this can lead to hair regrowth, it can take months for the hair to begin regrowing.

-Through the anagen phase—the phase where hair is actively growing—genetics plays a part in the process of hair growth.
+Through the anagen phase—the phase where hair is actively growing—genetics play a part in the process of hair growth.
 Genetics determines exactly how long the anagen phase lasts and when shedding will set it.
 This translates into how long hair will grow.
 Age is generally the biggest determinant in when genetics will take its toll on your hair growth.
 Having a predisposition for hair loss will become more prominent as time goes on, and it can also lead to age-related baldness.

-The differences between the variations of hair across the different races can be visually determined, but there are also microscopic-level differences in the makeup as well.
+The differences between the variations of hair across the different races can be visually determined, but there are also microscopic-level differences in the make-up as well.
 Based on the difference of follicles between the three types of hair: Caucasian, African American, and Asian, it is the shape of the follicles that dictates how each strand will grow.

 - Asian hair: With its round follicles, this type of hair has the fastest growth rate, growing over half an inch a month.
 This hair type also has an array of texture.

 With age, hair changes in several ways.
 It turns gray, loses its pigments, gets thinner, and can even start falling out.
 This is because the anagen phase becomes shorter as we age, which changes the amount of time hair is growing.
 As we age, our scalps also age.
 The mature scalp loses its effectiveness when it comes to health hair growth.
 To maintain hair regrowth during the aging process is to optimize both the scalp and hair follicles.

 With hair regrowth, the diet should always be considered.
 Healthy regrowth of your hair will require that you get plenty of nutrition, which then infuses each strand from the inside since the blood is where those nutrients will come from.
 Here are some of the most important nutrients your hair will require: